Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Product analysis and development are an important part of a company’s success.
 Listening to unsolicited feedback is a great way to begin product development market research, which is much faster than traditional methods.
 Sentiment analysis is a nuanced task that requires unique context and perspective.
 “Sentiment Rulesets” are new tools that help people get the most accurate understanding of how their audience feels.
 “Sentiment Reclassification” helps you customize your analysis to understand better what is happening in your tweets, Facebook posts, and other social media content.

 This guide shows some practical methods of using social data.
-In the example above, “World Development Indicators” is a source for social data and can be used to find other sources.
+In the example above, “World Development Indicators” is a source of social data and can be used to find other sources.
 The WDI database is updated quarterly and features the most current, accurate global development data.
-The GDF publication has been renamed International Debt Statistics (IDS) and continues to have a separate database; it includes health statistics, external debt, financial flows, gender, and economy.
+The GDF publication has been renamed International Debt Statistics (IDS) and continues to have a separate database; it includes health statistics, external debt, financial flows, gender, and the economy.
 The dataset was last updated on May 25th, 2022; it has likely been updated since then.
 A new study from LinkedIn highlights the importance of social data for recruiting, sales, marketing, and IT decision-making.

 Social selling